esteil/atvfiles/README.txt

 PlacesMode: String, places mode enabled.
 > Default: `On`

+ShowPlacesOnMenu: Boolean, show the Places menu item on the main menu (Apple TV 2.0 only)
+> Default: YES

+ShowSettingsOnMenu: Boolean, show the Settings menu item on the main menu (Apple TV 2.0 only)
+> Default: YES

+UsePlaybackMenu: Boolean, show the in-playback menu when pressing MENU during playback
+> Default: YES

 Valid values for `PlacesMode` are:

 * `On`: Enabled, with volumes and bookmarked folders on the initial list.